Connoiter/king_tutte_datamap_scrolls/Readme.md

 umap-learn](https://medium.com/rapids-ai/rapids-24-08-better-scalability-performance-and-cpu-gpu-interoperability-f88086386da6)
 (300 times faster, not 300 percent faster!).
-That code is licensed under the Apache 2.0 license so, of course, the King Tutte Scrolls include implemenations which use NVIDIA's version.
-This is not the only instance were non Tutte Institute code is used herein.
+That code is licensed under the Apache 2.0 license so, of course, the King Tutte Scrolls include implementations which use NVIDIA's version.
+This is not the only instance where non Tutte Institute code is used herein.
 There is also [torchDR](https://github.com/TorchDR/TorchDR) and the list goes on.
 As long as the code is high quality and permissively licensed (Apache, MIT, BSD, etc.) it is fodder for the King Tutte Scrolls.